-A 4: We accept lease or rental agreements as a formal proof of residency.
-To Qualify for Tier 1 (living in Moorpark for over a year) you will need to provide a lease or rental agreement that shows your move-in date.
+A 4: We accept a current lease or rental agreement as formal proof of residency.
+To qualify for Tier 1, (living in Moorpark for over a year) you will need to provide a lease or rental agreement that shows your move-in date.
 We will not consider utility bills or other mail as formal proof of residency.

 Q 5: How do I know what documentation I need to provide to the City?